adjspecies/governance/code-of-conduct.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org), version 1.4, available at http://contributor-covenant.org/version/1/4
+This Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org), version 1.4, available at http://contributor-covenant.org/version/1/4.

+Updated on *March 26, 2016*.